 This part does require some thought as it ideally will align it to your goals and plans for the future, whether that’s saving up for a big purchase or putting money aside for retirement.

-Make sure to give this post a read if you’re looking to set financials goals, when you know what you’re aiming to achieve it’s a lot easier to budget.
+Make sure to give this post a read if you’re looking to set financial goals, when you know what you’re aiming to achieve it’s a lot easier to budget.

-To start your budget you need to understand how you allocate your money into each area, broadly split to the 3 categories below.
+To start your budget you need to understand how you allocate your money into each area, broadly split into the 3 categories below.